Polio eradication: 2011–2015

-2016
+2016–2020

+Because cVDPV2 strains continued to arise from trivalent oral vaccine that included attenuated PV2, during 2016 this vaccine was replaced with a bivalent version lacking WPV2 as well as trivalent injected inactivated vaccine that cannot lead to cVDPV cases.
+This was expected to prevent new strains of cVDPV2 from arising and allow eventual cessation of WPV2 vaccination.
+The resulting global use of the injectable vaccine caused shortages, and led the WHO in April 2017 to recommend general use of the fIPV vaccination protocol, involving subcutaneous injection of a lower dose than used in the standard intramuscular delivery.

-There were 37 reported WPV1 cases with an onset of paralysis in 2016, half as many as in 2015, with the majority of the cases in Pakistan and Afghanistan.
+In 2016 there were 37 reported WPV1 cases, half as many as in 2015, with the majority of the cases in Pakistan and Afghanistan.
 A small number of additional cases in Nigeria, caused by WPV1, were viewed as a setback, the first being detected there in almost two years, yet the virus had been circulating undetected in regions inaccessible due to the activities of Boko Haram.
 There was also a cVDPV1 outbreak in Laos, while new strains of cVDPV2 arose separately in Nigeria's Borno and Sekoto states, and in the Quetta area of Pakistan, collectively causing five cases.

-Because cVDPV2 strains continued to arise from trivalent oral vaccine that included attenuated PV2, this vaccine was replaced with a bivalent version lacking WPV2 as well as trivalent injected inactivated vaccine that cannot lead to cVDPV cases.
-This was expected to prevent new strains of cVDPV2 from arising and allow eventual cessation of WPV2 vaccination.
-The resulting global use of the injectable vaccine caused shortages, and a protocol using vaccine at one-fifth the normal dose (fractional-dose Inactivated Polio Vaccine, or fIPV) was introduced.

-2017

-There were 22 reported WPV1 polio cases with onset of paralysis in 2017, down from 37 in 2016.
+In 2017 there were 22 reported WPV1 polio cases with onset of paralysis in 2017, down from 37 in 2016.
 Eight of the cases were in Pakistan and 14 in Afghanistan, where genetic typing showed repeated introduction from Pakistan as well as local transmission.
 In Pakistan, transmission of several genetic lineages of WPV1 seen in 2015 had been interrupted by September 2017, though at least two genetic clusters remain.
 In spite of a significant drop in detected cases in Pakistan, there was an increase in the percentage of environmental samples that test positive for the polio virus, suggesting gaps in identification of infected individuals.
 In the third country where polio remained endemic, Nigeria, there were no cases, though as few as 7% of infants were fully vaccinated in some districts.
 An April 2017 spill at a vaccine production facility in the Netherlands only resulted in one asymptomatic WPV2 infection, despite release into the sewer system.